 a trust in which a participator or their associate is trustee or potential beneficiary, or

 an LLP or other partnership whose membership includes a participator or their associate ― this will catch, for instance, genuine commercial structures such as loans from related close companies to property development LLPs to fund new developments

-The company must pay tax on the amount of the loan or advance that is outstanding nine months after the accounting period end in which it was made.
-The rate of tax is 32.5% for relevant loans made or benefits conferred by close companies on or after 6 April 2016, and 25% for loans made or benefits conferred before 6 April 2016.
-These rates aim to prevent an unfair tax advantage from being obtained from the difference between the rate of tax on loans and benefits etc to participators, and the rate of tax on dividends.
+The company must pay tax at 32.5% on the amount of the loan or advance that is outstanding nine months after the accounting period end in which itwas made.
+This rate aims to prevent an unfair tax advantage from being obtained from the difference between the rate of tax on loans and benefits, etc to participators, and the rate of tax on dividends.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.